Murder of Png Hock Seng: Trial of Allan Tan Kei Loon

 By the order of Abdul Nasir Amer Hamsah's landmark appeal on 20 August 1997, life imprisonment is to be defined as a term of incarceration lasting the remainder of a convict's natural life, instead of the old definition of life imprisonment as 20 years in prison.
 The changes to the law was to be applied to future cases that took place after 20 August 1997.
 Since Tan committed the crime of manslaughter on 25 October 1997, two months after the landmark ruling, and if he were to be sentenced to life in prison, Tan would be imprisoned for the rest of his natural life.

 On that same day, Judicial Commissioner Tay Yong Kwang delivered his decision on sentence.
 He rejected the prosecution's arguments for life imprisonment in Tan's case, stating that he took into consideration both Tan's lack of criminal records and his young age of 17 or 18 at the time of the killing, and he also pointed out that with life imprisonment being presently construed as a natural life jail term rather than 20 years, he decided that it would be manifestly excessive to allow Tan be jailed for the remainder of his whole life after balancing out the aggravating and mitigating factors of his case.
 As such, Judicial Commissioner Tay sentenced 18-year-old Allan Tan to seven years in jail and nine strokes of the cane.

 Trial of the last two youths

-It was confirmed through the Chinese newspaper Lianhe Wanbao coverage of Tan's sentencing that the remaining two offenders, identified by Chinese newspapers as Andy Ng Guohao (黄国豪 Huáng Guóháo) and Stanley Chin Jiachun (郑家春 Zhèng Jiāchūn), would stand trial the following week after Tan's trial, but the duo's sentences or convictions were not made known to the public.
+It was confirmed through the Chinese newspaper Lianhe Wanbao coverage of Tan's sentencing that the remaining two offenders, identified by Chinese newspapers as Andy Ng Guohao (黄国豪 (Huáng Guóháo, N̂g Kok-hô)) and Stanley Chin Jiachun (郑家春 (Zhèng Jiāchūn, Zeng6 Gaa1 Ceon1)), would stand trial the following week after Tan's trial, but the duo's sentences or convictions were not made known to the public.